Codeinwp/handbook-of-money/pages/introduction.md

 Belive it or not, but world economy is big *CASINO*.
 Some lose, some wins, some go bankrupt, some become the richest persons in the world (see [Elon Musk](https://www.cbsnews.com/news/elon-musk-300-billion-net-worth/)).
 Take a look at [r/wallstreetbets](https://www.reddit.com/r/wallstreetbets/)

-YOU CAN INVEST IN ANYTHING: you, your family, your pet, stocks, bonds, oil, art, tech, education, etc.
+YOU CAN INVEST IN ANYTHING: you, your family, your pet, stocks, bonds, oil, art, tech, education, etc. [You can even bet your a money gains others betting](https://www.investopedia.com/terms/s/shortselling.asp).

 ![maurice](../memes/maurice.png)